Aflinxh/feesight/README.md

 ## With Feesight, you can:
 - Precisely calculate future expenses
+- Track and get insights about your cashflows
+- Calculate discretionary income or _"spare money"_ in certain date
 - Optimize your spending habits
 - Receive personalized investment advice
 - Forecast potential investment returns